 George moved to the Army Air Corps Aviation Standards Branch and subsequently became their Air Displays Manager, with responsibilities for the 'Blue Eagles' and the Army Historic Aircraft Flight.

-As well as a TA reserve pilot, Major George 'Smokey' Bacon is also Head of Recruiting, Pilot Selection and Displays for the AAC, Deputy Chairman of the British Air Display Association, a Civil Aviation Authority Air Accident Investigator, historic aircraft display pilot, Flying Display Director, Crew Resource Management Instructor, an active Ambassador for Aerobility and, of course, broadcaster and airshow commentator.
+As well as a TA reserve pilot, Major George 'Smokey' Bacon was also Head of Recruiting, Pilot Selection and Displays for the AAC and a Civil Aviation Authority Air Accident Investigator.
+He remains CEO of the British Air Display Association, Chairman of Army’s Historic Flight Charitable Trust, historic aircraft display pilot, Flying Display Director, an active Ambassador for Aerobility and, of course, broadcaster and airshow commentator.
 In any spare time, George enjoys skiing, sailing and cycling.
 He also spends quite a lot of time doing DIY on his Hampshire property to accommodate his expanding and diverse family.

 George has amassed nearly 4,000 flying hours on about 20 different aircraft, largely with the AAC but partly in his role as International Military Marketing Director for the Swiss-owned Pilatus Britten-Norman, where he was responsible for world-wide military sales of the Islander and personally delivered the aircraft to many of his customers around the world.
 Two aircraft he has not yet flown but at the top of his wish list are the Mustang and the Catalina.